 An orbital buffer is safer because it vibrates only back and forth, but Pennington cautions it is only good for applying a thin layer of wax.

-For the at-home DIY enthusiast, Pennington recommends a dual-action polisher, which both oscillates and rotates, making it a lot safer and easier to operate.
+For the at-home DIY enthusiast, Pennington recommends a dual-action boat polisher for boats, which both oscillates and rotates, making it a lot safer and easier to operate.
 It is much lighter, and also less likely to damage graphics or protruding hardware, but also far faster than working just by hand.

-For most boaters, Pennington recommends a polisher that attaches to a power drill, such as Meguiar’s DA Power System ($60, meguiars.com).
+For most boaters interested in polishing a boat with a buffer, Pennington recommends a polisher that attaches to a power drill, such as Meguiar’s DA Power System.
 It comes with three types of 4-inch pads: a more aggressive pad for compound work, a soft pad for waxing and a middle-ground pad for one-step compounding and polishing.

-For more advanced DIY boat detailing, Pennington recommends a dedicated dual-action polisher such as Meguiar’s Professional DA MT300 ($220, meguiars.com).
+For more advanced DIY boat detailing, Pennington recommends a dedicated dual-action polisher such as Meguiar’s Professional DA MT300.
 Porter-Cable and Shurhold also make dual-action polishers.
 Dedicated polishers up the power as well as the size of the pads from 4 inches to 5 to 7 inches.